AlexandreVolts/RoR_TodoList/README.md

 # RoR_TodoList
 A RoR Todolist application
-Usage: execute the "rails server" command and open a browser.
+Usage: execute the "cd TodolistApp; rails server" command and open a browser.
 Go to "http://127.0.0.1:3000" to use the application.
 @Author: Alexandre Cochet